Welcome to Steppe Sisters

 - To promote research by women in the past and present

-- To advance equality and diversity in academia
+- To advance equality, diversity and inclusion in academia

 We support women-led professional academic development through: